homma/procon-gdextension/README.md

 ````

 The editor script `create_scene.gd` creates test scenes.
-The newly created scenes demonstrate the use of the library.
+The newly created scenes demonstrate the usage of the library.